Wix vs WordPress — Which is Better?

 Blogging

 If the main aim of your site is blogging, then WordPress is the better option.
-It allows you to categorise and tag posts in more sophisticated ways, and present your blog content in more flexible ways.
+It allows you to categorize and tag posts in more sophisticated ways, and present your blog content in more flexible ways.

 Wix’s built-in blogging tool isn’t bad by comparison to other hosted solutions — it comes with an autosave feature and a revision history, for example, which not all competing platforms do; and facilitates both categories and tags.
 Many users will find that the Wix blog serves their needs perfectly well.